eleni-chr/logipack/README.md

 # logipack
-Takes a square logical matrix and returns a cell array of n elements where the kth element corresponds to the kth row of the matrix.
+The function takes a square logical matrix as input and returns a cell array of n elements where the kth element corresponds to the kth row of the matrix.
+Each element of the cell array is a row vector of positive integers in increasing order representing the column indexes of the logical true values in the given row of the matrix.
+All other elements in the given row of the logical matrix are false.
+Note that empty array elements of the cell array corresponding to rows with all false values have a size of 0x0.